-Both balloons and bubbles encourage preschoolers to run, chase and try to catch these air filled joys.
-It builds good motor skills, coordination and balancing skills.
+Both balloons and bubbles encourage preschoolers to run, chase, and try to catch these air-filled joys.
+It builds good motor skills, coordination, and balancing skills.

-Pull off those couch cushions bring a sheet, some pillows and make a great soft spongy jungle that they can crawl through and hide.
+Pull off those couch cushions, bring a sheet and some pillows, and make a great soft, spongy jungle that they can crawl through and hide in.
 This encourages crawling and body coordination.

-Children learn to run, skip, hop and jump as part of the natural process of play and it is beneficial to their everyday skills.
+Children learn to run, skip, hop, and jump as part of the natural process of play, and it is beneficial to their everyday skills.

-What is learned through child’s play?
+What is learned through children’s play?

 Most children will learn to balance on one leg by hopping, which will help them get dressed into their pants.
 A simple game of throw and catch develops their eye-hand coordination skills.

 If you have space for a sandbox, children love to spend hours working their motor skills in unlimited imaginative sand play.

 There are many options to keep your little one occupied without putting a device in their hand at the early stages of their development.

-Encourage activities, toys and games that are intended to stimulate your preschooler to use their hands and in particular to develop their fine motor skills.
+Encourage activities, toys, and games that are intended to stimulate your preschooler to use their hands and, in particular, to develop their fine motor skills.

-Now, ask yourself is it really an achievement that a toddler can navigate the latest electronic gadget yet doesn’t know how to hold a crayon?
+Now, ask yourself: Is it really an achievement that a toddler can navigate the latest electronic gadget yet doesn’t know how to hold a crayon?